THE FUTURE IS CIRCULAR.

 Circular Packaging and the Circular Economy

 A “Circular “Economy” is focused on products and materials being used over and over, in a continuous loop, rather than discarded.
 The Ellen MacArthur Foundation was launched in 2010 to accelerate the transition to a circular economy.
 In a circular economy, products are reused.
-Products which cannot be reused are recycled by chemical or mechanical processes, or through biological processes such as composting.
+Products that cannot be reused are recycled by chemical or mechanical processes, or through biological processes such as composting.
 Circular packaging solutions incorporate the principles of the circular economy and integrate seamlessly into sustainability efforts.

 Benefits of Circular Packaging

-Reduction in Carbon Footprint.
+Reduction in Carbon Footprint

-Reduction in Feedstocks Derrived from Fossil Fuels.
+Reduction in Feedstock Derived from Fossil Fuels

 Calculations based on replacing conventional petroleum based plastic packaging (11.5″ x 16″ 50 micron thickness), with Circule™ packaging (11.5″ x 16″ 20 micron thickness).